fstark/macflim/README.md

 ``--fps-ratio 2`` will effectively halve the framerate of the input, resulting in a worse looking, but smaller flim.
 If Mac Flim has troubles displaying your flim, using ``--fps-ratio 2`` or higher can vastly improve the visual result.

 The Mac Plus and the Mac SE profiles are ``--fps-ratio 2`` by default, while the SE/30 displays all the frames.
+The 512 and xl profiles use ``--fps-ratio 4`` to compensate for the extremely low byterate due to the slow drives.

 ### --group **boolean**